Biryani: Its History & Variants

 Spices also play a major role in making good biryani.
 Some biryani recipes use limited spices while others use more than 15 spices.
 The main ingredient is often meat or chicken.
 In some coastal varieties, crabs, prawns, and fishes are also used.
 Some other commonly used ingredients include rose water, kewra, and sweet edible ittar.

 Biryani was traditionally prepared with long grain brown rice in the north.
 Today, it has been replaced by fragrant basmati rice.
 In the south, the biryanis are prepared with different kinds of rice like kaima, zeera samba, kaala bhaat and jeerakashala that give a distinct texture, taste and aroma to it.

-Some great variants of biryani include: –
+Some great variants of biryani recipes include: –

 The legendary gourmet Nawab Wajid Ali Shah tried to recreate his beloved dish in Calcutta.
 Due to budget constraints, the recipe was given a tweak by local cooks and they replaced meat with perfectly cooked potatoes.
 The dish, which has very low spices uses yogurt-based marinade which is cooked separately.
 Like most Bengali dishes, Calcutta biryani is sweet in taste.

 Tahari biryani is usually cooked without meat.
-Rice is usually cooked with different vegetables in handi.
-Potatoes and carrots are the most used vegetables of India.
+Rice is usually cooked with different vegetables in a handi.
+Potatoes and carrots are the most used vegetables in India.
 According to legend, this biryani was created in Mysore when Tipu Sultan hired vegetarian Hindus as bookkeepers.
 Thus, a vegetarian version of this cult dish came into being.
 Tahari is also a very popular street food of Kashmir.